JosephJvB/Colour-Bank/README.md

 * have a REDUXform on the front end to input: colour, rgb value (include a link to a place to look at RGB values... - regex type check on the rgb value but actually it's messy custom conditional checks hehe)
  > Will need POST and DELETE routes + redux form
  DEL [DONE]
- POST [x] POST ROUTE FRONT END STUFF

- find a react colour picker for folks to choose things - stretchy
+ POST [DONE]

+NEXT: Validate that input coming into field is RGBA value find some better way for user to choose colour
+FURTHER STRETCH: Colour picker instead of input field...

 TECHNICAL DEBT:
 * Utils FOLDER - with designated files inside it, it's a damn mess in that file atm and it could be better.

-twitter account that tracks swearing in commit messages